 Sec.
 15-140f-1.
-Safe boating certificate course content.
-Safe water skiing endorsement course content
+Safe boating certificate course content

-- (a) Any person required by subsections (a) or (b) of section 15-140e of the Connecticut General Statutes to successfully complete a course prior to issuance of a safe boating certificate shall complete a course in safe boating operation which, for purposes of these regulations, shall include a minimum of eight hours of classroom instruction.
-Said course shall subscribe to the National Association of State Boating Law Administrators (NASBLA) National Boating Education Standards amended from time to time and available online at www.nasbla.org or from the NASBLA Headquarters Office, 1648 McGrathiana Parkway, Suite 360, Lexington, KY 40511.
-Said course shall include a section on Invasive Aquatic Vegetation as described in subsection (h) of section 15-140e of the Connecticut General Statutes. - (b) For purposes of this section, and section 15-140e and subsection (c) of section 15-140f of the Connecticut General Statutes, the following courses in safe boating operation may be approved by the commissioner: - (1) Classroom courses with a proctored, closed-book examination in safe boating operation taught by Department of Energy and Environmental Protection personnel or their agents who have been designated to teach such course by the commissioner; - (2) Classroom courses in safe boating operation which have been approved by the National Association of State Boating Law Administrators with a proctored, closed-book examination: - (3) Classroom courses in safe boating operation taught by members of the United States Coast Guard Auxiliary with a proctored, closed-book examination; and - (4) Classroom courses in safe boating operation taught by members of the United States Power Squadrons with a proctored, closed-book examination. - (c) Any person required by section 15-140e of the Connecticut General Statutes to complete instruction in safe water skiing as a prerequisite to receiving a safe water skiing endorsement shall be required to successfully complete a course of instruction approved by the commissioner. - (1) Only those instructional courses in safe water skiing and their associated examinations approved, in writing, by the commissioner shall be accepted as meeting the prerequisite for receiving a safe water skiing endorsement.
-The commissioner shall determine whether an instruction course and examination meets the requirements set forth in this section.
-An approved instruction course or examination that is altered in a way that omits required content shall be deemed to be unapproved until the commissioner approves, in writing, the change(s) or alteration(s). - (A) Any instruction course in safe water skiing that is approved by the commissioner shall include, at a minimum, the following topics: responsibilities and requirements of the vessel owner, operator, and observer while a vessel is engaged in water skiing; responsibilities and requirements of the person or persons being towed; and recognized safety practices for water skiing.
+- (a) Any person required by subsections (a) or (b) of Section 15-140e of the Connecticut General Statutes to successfully complete a course prior to issuance of a safe boating certificate shall complete a course in safe boating operation which, for purposes of these regulations, shall include a minimum of eight hours of classroom instruction.
+Said course shall subscribe to the National Association of State Boating Law Administrators (NASBLA) National Boating Education Standards amended from time to time and available from the NASBLA Headquarters Office, 1500 Leestown Road, Suite 330, Lexington, KY (859-225-9487) and online at www.NAS-BLA.org.
+Said course shall include a section on Invasive Aquatic Vegetation as described in Section 5 of Public Act 03-136. - (b) For purposes of this section, Section 15-140e, and subsection (c) of Section 15-140f of the Connecticut General Statutes, the following courses in safe boating operation may be approved by the Commissioner: - (1) Classroom courses with a closed book proctored examination in safe boating operation taught by Department of Environmental Protection personnel or their agents who have been designated to teach such course by the Commissioner; - (2) Classroom courses in safe boating operation which have been approved by the National Association of State Boating Law Administrators with a proctored closed book examination; - (3) Classroom courses in safe boating operation taught by members of the United States Coast Guard Auxiliary with a proctored closed book examination; and - (4) Classroom courses in safe boating operation taught by members of the United States Power Squadrons with a proctored closed book examination. - (c) A list of approved courses shall be maintained by the Commissioner.